Dubbo Stargazing & Astronomy Report

 What can you observe from Dubbo?

-Primary targets from Dubbo include Moon, planets, double stars, bright open clusters, narrowband imaging.
-Targets such as broadband galaxies, reflection nebulae, visual faint nebulae are not realistic from this sky.
+Primary targets from Dubbo include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Dubbo?

-The closest meaningfully darker mapped site is Upper Turon, New South Wales, about 144 km south east of Dubbo, reaching Bortle 4.
+The closest meaningfully darker mapped site is Kandos, New South Wales, about 144 km east south east of Dubbo, reaching Bortle 4.

 When is the sky darkest in Dubbo?